Works Zones

 Works Zones facilitate construction projects by providing an area for construction vehicles to stand, minimising traffic disruption.

 Applications for a Works Zone on a public road controlled by the Randwick City Council will be determined by the Council.
-However, please note that most of the major roads in the Randwick Council area are managed by Roads and Maritime Services (RMS).
-If you are considering working on an RMS road, or close to any traffic signals, you will also need to complete the application for a Road Occupancy Licence (ROL) through the RMS Transport Management Centre.
+However, please note that most of the major roads in the Randwick Council area are managed by Transport for NSW (TfNSW).
+If you are considering working on an TfNSW (State) road, or close to any traffic signals, you will also need to complete the application for a Road Occupancy Licence (ROL) through the Service NSW.

-Applications for a Works Zone on a public road controlled by Roads & Maritime Services (RMS) will be referred by Council to RMS for approval and will require a RMS Road Occupancy Licence (ROL) for the full dates required for the Works Zone
+Applications for a Works Zone on a public road controlled by Transport for NSW will be referred by Council to TfNSW for approval and will require a Road Occupancy Licence (ROL) for the full dates required for the Works Zone.

 The entire approval process including signage installation for a Works Zone can take up to 8 weeks.